Build Powerful Dashboards Quickly with CRM Analytics

 - To add a title to the dashboard, drag a text widget from the widget toolbar to the top left corner of the dashboard canvas.

 - To change the default text, enter “Sales Performance” in the Text widget property.
 To display a widget’s properties, select the widget while editing the dashboard.

 - Drag the right handle of the text widget to increase the width to 12 cells.
 The text widget now spans 12 cells wide by 1 cell tall.
 Center the text in widget.

 - Drag a container widget to the top right corner, below the text widget, and then drag the bottom handle to make it 6 cells tall.

 - Drag a new text widget inside the top left corner of the container widget and change the text to “Key Metrics".

 - Add three number widgets under the Key Metrics text widget.

 - Drag the right handle of each number widget to make it 3 cells wide, fitting perfectly in the container widget.

-- To save the dashboard, click , name the dashboard “Sales Performance,” select My Private App, and then click Save.
+- Click the Save button, name the dashboard “Sales Performance,” and then select My Private App.
 We save this dashboard in My Private App to hide it while you work on it.
 After it’s ready for prime time, you can place it in a shared app for others, like Laura, to access.